 The total benefits payable to you under Budget Direct TPD Cover cannot exceed the maximum TPD benefit amount and any automatic inflation protection increases under your policy.
-The policy also features a list of exclusions, such as no benefit for injuries that are caused or exacerbated by a self-inflicted act.

 Once you’ve been accepted for cover, Budget Direct will send you a policy schedule that contains your cover commencement date.
 Instances when you cover will cease include:

 - Your death